Dilution Calculator

 The Core Dilution Formulas

-Ratio mix: stock fraction = parts stock รท (parts stock + parts diluent)
+Ratio mix: stock fraction = parts stock ÷ (parts stock + parts diluent)

-Serial series: Cโ‚™ = Cโ‚€ รท (step factor)โฟ
+Serial series: Cₙ = C₀ ÷ (step factor)ⁿ

-Dilution Ratio vs. Dilution Factor โ€” The Classic Confusion
+Dilution Ratio vs Dilution Factor: The Classic Confusion

 This is where the most errors creep in.
-A dilution factor of 10 means the final volume is 10ร— the stock volume (1 part stock + 9 parts diluent = 10 parts total).
-A dilution ratio written “1:10” is ambiguous in everyday use: in many lab contexts it means 1 part stock to 10 parts diluent (11 parts total, an 11-fold dilution), while in other contexts “1:10” is used loosely to mean a 10-fold dilution.
-The safe habit is to state the parts explicitly โ€” “1 part stock + 10 parts diluent” โ€” which is exactly what the Ratio mode asks for.
+A dilution factor of 10 means the final volume is ten times the stock volume.
+That is 1 part stock plus 9 parts diluent equals 10 parts total.
+A dilution ratio written as 1:10 is ambiguous in everyday use.
+In many lab contexts it means 1 part stock to 10 parts diluent, which gives 11 parts total and an 11 fold dilution.
+In other contexts 1:10 is used loosely to mean a 10 fold dilution.
+The safe habit is to state the parts explicitly.
+Say “1 part stock plus 10 parts diluent” and there is no room for confusion.
+That is exactly what the Ratio mode asks for.

 Percent Solutions

-Percent concentration (% w/v, % v/v, or % w/w) dilutes by the very same Cโ‚Vโ‚ = Cโ‚‚Vโ‚‚ logic, just with percent in place of molarity.
-To turn 70% stock into 500 mL of 10% solution: Vโ‚ = (10 ร— 500) รท 70 = 71.4 mL of stock, topped up with diluent to 500 mL.
+Percent concentration, whether w/v, v/v, or w/w, dilutes by the very same C₁V₁ = C₂V₂ logic, just with percent in place of molarity.
+To turn 70% stock into 500 mL of 10% solution, you calculate V₁ = (10 × 500) ÷ 70 = 71.4 mL of stock, topped up with diluent to 500 mL.

 Quick Reference Values